Nokia Siemens gains market share in telecom equipment -Dell'Oro

 Nokia Siemens reported record third quarter profits last month on the back of deals to help build new high-speed wireless technology networks.
 This marked a major turnaround for the partnership that has hurt profits at owners Nokia and Siemens since it was set up in 2007.

-"Nokia Siemens Networks had a good quarter driven by revenues that were recognized with KDDI and Softbank," said Dell'Oro analyst Stefan Pongratz.
+"Nokia Siemens Networks had a good quarter driven by revenues that were recognised with KDDI and Softbank," said Dell'Oro analyst Stefan Pongratz.

 Nokia Siemens' overall market share rose to 20 percent from 18 percent last quarter, Dell'Oro said.
 It also estimated the venture overtook Alcatel-Lucent's No. 2 position in the high-speed wireless technology network market.